Vegan Brightening Products for Melanin-Rich Skin

 Step 2: Vitamin C Serum

 Apply 10-20% vitamin C serum to clean skin.
 This brightens and provides antioxidant protection throughout the day.
-Wait 1-2 minutes before next step.
+Wait 1-2 minutes before the next step.

 Step 3: Lightweight Moisturizer